netf6/CodingChallenge/README.md

 # CodingChallenge

 Run as a .Net Console App.
+Written in C# in Visual Sudio Community 2022 - Preview.
+Enhanced with GitHub Copilot.

 **Main Menu**
 When you start the application, you will be presented with the following options: